-7.1 There are no HR implications arising from the content of this report for council employees or staff.
+7.1 There are no immediate workforce impacts arising from the content of this report.
+Should any arise, these will be managed under Council policies and procedures.

-Approved by: Gillian Bevan, Head of HR Resources and Assistant Chief Executives on behalf of Dean Shoesmith, Chief People Officer
+Approved by: Gillian Bevan, Head of HR, Resources and Assistant Chief Executives directorates on behalf of Dean Shoesmith, Chief People Officer.
+Date: 5.9.23